 |Car insurance company||Honda Accord|

 - Air bags: Although air bags are now a standard feature on vehicles, older models may not have all of the air bags that are common now, which could negatively impact your premium cost.
+Newer models also have a front knee airbag to keep the driver and front passenger in position if the front airbags deploy during an accident.

 Other car insurance coverage for a Honda Accord